Here’s Austin FC’s predicted starting XI heading into its debut match.

 - On the backline, center backs Besler and Romaña could be challenged by reinvigorated former Timber Julio Cascante.

 - Finally, the club has a wealth of goalkeepers in Scott, Stuver, and Tarbell.
-(Not to mention draft pick Noah Lawrence.)
-Tarbell gets our nod simply based on eyeballing last year’s MLS stats.
+It’s a tough call between Stuver and Tarbell, be Tarbell gets our nod for this match simply based on his previous MLS experience.

 If Coach Wolff leans on his time as an assistant on Berhalter’s Columbus Crew, we could see a 4-2-3-1 playing model.
-The No. 10, probably Pochettino, gets to be extremely creative here.
+The No. 10, possibly Dominguez or Pochettino, gets to be extremely creative here.
 Outside backs Sweat and Lima would look to push forward and get the ball wide where it can be whipped into a striker, in this case Hoesen (or a TBD third DP?).

 What players would be in your Austin FC starting XI?
 Let us know in the comments.